Hotmart-Org/code-of-conduct/README.md

 ### Want to contribute?

-This is a live, open source text and we'll very happy with your contributing!
+This document is open source and we'll be happy with your contributing!

-You can contribute with our code of conduct by cloning this repository, modifying what you think is important and send a Pull Request.
+You can contribute with our **Code of Conduct** by cloning this repository, modifying what you think is important and send a Pull Request.

 We'll analyse your modifications and, if it fits with our culture and what we think, we'll merge and put the credits to you.